rudypflores/StackRecette/README.md

 ![StackRecette Main Screen](screenshots/appSample.jpg)

 ## Open Source Libraries Used
-- Recipuppy API (Learn more at: http://www.recipepuppy.com/about/api/)
+- Recipe Puppy API (Learn more at: http://www.recipepuppy.com/about/api/)

 ## Main Technologies From Our App
 - FireBase